 Mouthguards play several important roles for athletes, especially in aggressive contact sports.
-The most obvious benefit is protecting your teeth and preventing serious mouth injuries.
+The most obvious benefit is protecting your teeth and preventing mouth injuries.
 They can also reduce the risk of jaw injuries.
+In case of any mouth injuries, the dentist has described how to treat them in the www.alluredental.com/dental-implants/ blog that has been found beneficial for all.
+Those who lost some of their teeth due to injuries may visit a dental office like Gentry Dentistry to know their options in replacing their missing teeth.
 However, it may come as a surprise to learn that mouthguards can also reduce the risk of brain injuries for athletes, especially if they are wearing a custom-made mouthguard from a good doctor at the orthodontist services.

 Many have speculated that mouthguards can prevent some sports-related concussions, by helping to absorb shock, stabilize the head and neck, and limit movement caused by a direct hit to the jaw.
 But, there has been little evidence until a recent study published in the May/June 2014 issue of General Dentistry, the peer reviewed clinical journal of the Academy of General Dentistry.

 The study found that high school football players wearing store-bought mouthguards were more than twice as likely to suffer mild traumatic brain injuries than those wearing properly fitted, custom mouthguards.